 Quantitative and qualitative research methods in Political Science with emphasis in the development of concepts, literature reviews, bibliographic resources, research questions, hypotheses, measurement, and research designs.
 The presentation of oral and written reports and the preparation of a research proposal required.

 CIPO 4155.
-ANALYSIS OF POLITICAL SCIENCE.
+RESEARCH SEMINAR IN POLITICAL SCIENCE.
 Three credit hours.
-Two hours of lecture and at least four hours of research per week.
-Prerequisite: 12 credit hours in Political Science.
+Three hours of lecture per week.
+Prerequisite: 9 credits in CIPO and CIPO 4145.